Glen Ridge station

-Glen Ridge is a New Jersey Transit station at the intersection of Bloomfield Avenue and Ridgewood Avenue in Glen Ridge, Essex County, New Jersey along the Montclair-Boonton Line.
+Glen Ridge is a New Jersey Transit station at the intersection of Bloomfield Avenue and Ridgewood Avenue in Glen Ridge, Essex County, New Jersey along the Montclair–Boonton Line.
 Service through Glen Ridge comes from Hoboken Terminal and New York Penn Station and goes through to one of four termini, Bay Street (on weekends), Montclair State University, Dover and Hackettstown.
 The station depot is on-grade level with Ridgewood Avenue, with the platform and tracks below street-level.

 History

-Railroad service through Glen Ridge began in 1860 with the construction of a platform on the Newark and Bloomfield Railroad at Prospect Street (modern-day Ridgewood Avenue) known as Ridgewood.
-The tracks were built eight years prior and no service in the area began until a nearby flag stop opened for a private entrepreneur in 1857.
-The railroad built a new wooden station at Ridgewood Avenue in 1872, replacing that in 1887.
+In 1860, N&B Railroad constructed a platform at Prospect Street known as Ridgewood Station, and its trains made regular stops there.
+A new Ridgewood Station was built in 1887.

 The platforms at Glen Ridge, along with the stations at Bloomfield and Watsessing Avenue stations along the Montclair Branch were all built in 1912 during a grade separation program by the Delaware, Lackawanna, and Western Railroad.
 The Glen Ridge station, like the Watsessing Avenue station, was set below street level.
 It is a contributing property to the Glen Ridge Historic District and the Operating Passenger Railroad Stations Thematic Resource.